 Carbon Black Company Overview

 Carbon Black is a leader in endpoint security dedicated to keeping the world safe from cyberattacks.
-With more than 5,000 customers—including 34 of the Fortune 100—the opportunities here are massive and exciting.
+With more than 5,600 customers—including approximately one-third of the Fortune 100—the opportunities here are massive and exciting.

 Headquartered in Waltham, Mass., and with offices in the USA, EMEA, and APJ, our growing team now comprises more than 1,200 people around the world.